pheryjs/phery/README.md

 ## Releases

++   **0.6b**: Javascript code additions, support for "change" event on selects and PHP helper for creating selects, added encoding support, defaults to UTF-8, fix when argument passing when not an array or JSON object, added more jQuery functions to the IDE autocomplete phpDoc - 8th July.
+2011
 +   **0.5.2b**: Improved code for cursor, added $.phery.options.ajax.retry_limit and automatic retry abilities, updated examples in index.php and adjusted documentation, minor change in PHP side - 06th May.
 2011
 +   **0.5.1b**: Fixed events, events will be executed as GLOBAL then PER ELEMENT.
 Returning false cancels propagation.
 Fixed console.log, updated index.php with examples and removed dependency for livequery plugin, jquery 1.5.2 got it fixed - 27th Apr.
 2011
 +   **0.5b**:  Added $.phery.options.default_href, added ability to call anonymous functions callbacks directly from PHP, removed closed from script() call, added exception event - 11st Mar.
 2011